applitools/vscode-screenshots/README.md

 npm install
 npm run build
 ```
+And then press F5.
+In Extension Development Host session, configure the extension settings in the setting view (Ctrl+,).
-And then press F5, in Extension Development Host session, run `Applitools Screenshots` command from command palette.
+After you set the configurations, run `Applitools Screenshots` command from command palette.